Stock v. Debt: Classification Issues

 IRC Section 163 applies to a debt instrument issued at a large discount and thus reflects an unreasonably high interest rate.
 The large or excessive portion of the discount is deemed and treated as a dividend, and not interest to the investor/recipient and the payor (corporation/entity) is disallowed a deduction for the excessive amount.

+This article was prepared by John R. McGuire.
+John is a business attorney and tax attorney who works with individuals and businesses regarding individual and entity income tax matters to the sale and purchases of businesses.
 At The McGuire Law Firm a Denver business attorney and tax attorney can assist you with the formation and structure of your entities including debt & equity issues.